One-On-One Yearly Eye Exams

 Our Comprehensive Eye Exam

-Our specialists are dedicated to making the eye care process easier for you, so you can walk out with all the tools you need to keep your vision sharp and your eyes healthy.
+Our eye care experts are dedicated to making the eye care process easier for you, so you can walk out with all the tools you need to keep your vision sharp and your eyes healthy.
 Our eye exams last about 20-30 minutes and include:

 - A Review of Your Patient History: During this time your doctor may ask about your family history, any symptoms you are experiencing and medications you are taking.